Biography

 - Epigenomics: Develop statistical methods and database for analyzing epigenomic data

-- Genetics: Develop computational methods for annotating and analyzing functional variants (GWAS SNPs, cis-eQTL SNVs) by utilizing large-scale multi-omics profiles
+Develop computational methods for annotating and analyzing functional variants (GWAS SNPs, cis-eQTL SNVs) by utilizing large-scale multi-omics profiles

 - Metagenomics: Develop statistical methods for analyzing microbiome data